-Earn Flying Blue XP fast: all methods and hacks
+Earn Flying Blue XP fast: 14 methods, and whether you can buy it

 Definition

 Flying Blue XP (Experience Points) determine your elite status with Air France and KLM.
 The more XP you earn, the higher your status: Silver (100 XP), Gold (180 XP) or Platinum (300 XP).
-Unlike miles, you cannot buy or transfer XP.
-But there are surprisingly many ways to earn XP fast, from smart booking and credit cards to SAF hacks, SkyTeam partners and mileage runs.
-This guide covers all 13 methods plus an overview of SkyTeam partners and the best mileage run routes from Amsterdam, with cost per XP, so you know exactly which strategy fits your situation.
+Unlike miles, you cannot transfer XP to another member.
+You can effectively buy XP, though: donating miles earns XP (not UXP) and SAF contributions earn both XP and UXP.
+And there are more ways to earn XP fast than you would expect, from smart booking and credit cards to SAF hacks, SkyTeam partners and mileage runs.
+This guide covers all 14 methods plus an overview of SkyTeam partners and the best mileage run routes from Amsterdam and the US, with cost per XP, so you know exactly which strategy fits your situation.

 Quick facts